City and County Board Member Training FAQ

-The subjects for training include, but are not limited to, board governance, financial oversight, policy-making responsibilities, and other topics reasonably related to the duties of the members of the board of commissioners.
+Tenn.
+Code Ann. § 7-34-115(j)(4) provides that the subject matter for training includes, but is not limited to, “board governance, financial oversight, policy-making responsibilities, and other topics reasonably related to the duties of the members of the board of commissioners of a municipal utility.”

-Public Chapter 41 requires a board member to provide certificates of completion or attendance to the government entity that he or she represents.
-Government entities must keep these certficates for six years after the calendar year in which the certificate is submitted.
+Tenn.
+Code Ann. § 7-34-115(j)(7)(E) provides that for online training, board commissioners should submit certificates of completion or attendance to the governmental entity they represent.
+The governmental entity should then maintain the certificate for six years after the calendar year in which the certificate is submitted.

-It is also a best practice for board members to maintain copies of the appropriate supporting documentation, including attendance and/or completion certificates, for at least two continuing education periods.
+Also, it is best practice for board members to maintain copies of the appropriate supporting documentation, including proof of attendance or completion certificates, for all types of training for at least two continuing education periods.